leahshizuru/bioinformatic_notebook/2022-AUGUST-Antipathes_grandis.md

 6. Transfer annotations from database.
 (See Figure 1)
 7. Create two working iterations, one specifically to compare annotations for COX3, COX1, tRNA & ND2 among color morphs.
 This second iteration was a 100% match to (GU296499 and GU296487) the red morphotype.
 8. Submit .fasta file to Mitos2 (job settings: RefSeq 89 Metazoa, Genetic code: 4 Mold).
 Compare output to transferred annotations.
+9. "Find ORFs" and locate start codons.
+10. Input "500" for "Minimum size"; select "Mold Protozoan Mitochondrial transl_table 4" for "Genetic code".
+This will auto-populate the relevant start codons.

 ![Antipathes grandis](Antipathes_grandis.jpg)